Australia legend Marsh dies aged 74

 Legendary Australia wicketkeeper Rod Marsh has died aged 74 after suffering a heart attack.

-Marsh was taken ill on Thursday while travelling to a charity cricket match in Queensland.
+Marsh was taken ill last Thursday while travelling to a charity cricket match in Queensland.

 He effected 355 dismissals - a world record at the time of his retirement - in 96 Test appearances for Australia from 1970 to 1984.